 The past year was marked by significant achievements across various areas of the Group's operations.
 In our Power segment, three new power units are currently under construction at CHP-11 in the Irkutsk Region.

-These units are vital for addressing the region's capacity deficit, ensuring power supply to existing consumers, and connection of new ones.
-Investments in this project will amount to at least RUB 150 billion, and we are fully committed to completing it on schedule.
+These units are vital for addressing the region's capacity

+and connection of new ones.
+Investments in this project

+will amount to at least RUB 150 billion, and we are fully

+committed to completing it on schedule.